unpoly/unpoly2-slides/slides.md

 They come with many additional keyboard shortcuts to jump between page elements and describe what is visible on the screen.

-A good reader for Chrome is the [Screen Reader extension](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn).
+A good screen reader for Chrome is the [Screen Reader extension](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn) ("VoiceVox").

 ---